Current ACP Courses and Descriptions

 Go to Top of Page

-Physics 1012: Basic Physics II (3) This continuation of PHYSICS 1011 is specifically designed for students in health and life sciences covering electricity, magnetism, light, optics and waves.
+Physics 1012: Basic Physics II (3) - Prerequisite: PHYSICS 1011, concurrent enrollment in PHYSICS 1012L recommended.
+This continuation of PHYSICS 1011 is specifically designed for students in health and life sciences covering electricity, magnetism, light, optics and waves.
+This course will not fulfill the Physics 2112 requirement for physics, chemistry, and engineering majors.

 Go to Top of Page

-Political Science 1100: Introduction to American Politics (3) [V, SS, ST] - Introduction to basic concepts of government and politics with special reference to the United States, but including comparative material from other systems.
-This course meets state requirement for American history and government.
+Political Science 1100: Introduction to American Politics (MOTR POSC 101) (3) [V, SS, ST] - This course is an introduction to basic concepts of government and politics with special reference to the United States, but includes comparative material from other systems.
+This course fulfills the University's general education American history and government requirement.

-Political Science 1500: Introduction to Comparative Politics (3) [MI,V, SS, CD] - This course introduces students to western and non-western systems.
+Political Science 1500: Introduction to Comparative Politics (MOTR POSC 202) (3) [MI,V, SS, CD] - This course introduces students to western and non-western systems.
 It examines similarities and differences in the basic political ideologies, structures, economies, social institutions and governmental processes of developed and developing countries.
 It also provides frameworks for understanding the cultures of the world that are the basis for formal economic and political institutions.
 In addition, the course examines the role of non-state institutions, including trans-national ones, in shaping national policies.
 It uses case studies from Africa, Asia, Latin America, as well as Europe, to enhance student understanding of comparative politics.
-(This course fulfills the cultural diversity requirement.)
+This course fulfills the cultural diversity requirement.

-Political Science 2820: United States Foreign Policy (3) - Prerequisite: Political Science 1100 or 1500, or consent of instructor.
-Examination of the factors influencing the formation and the execution of United States foreign policy, with a focus on specific contemporary foreign policy issues.
+Political Science 2820: United States Foreign Policy (3) - Prerequisite: POL SCI 1100 or POL SCI 1800.
+This course examines the factors influencing the formation and the execution of American foreign policy, with a focus on specific contemporary foreign policy issues.

 Go to Top of Page